f-zampieri/smopapi/README.md

   * digitalocean -- servers
   * paramiko -- ssh
   * pysendfile & socket -- ftp
-  * other: os, sys, time, subprocess
+  * other: os, sys, time, subprocess, JSON
   * pip -- installing libraries for use with python
 * node
 * express (no pug, but see below on how to make a page)